 The BMW side stand was hated by just about everyone, mostly because It wasn’t possible to deploy it while sitting on the bike.

 Aftermarket manufacturers made several products to solve the problem.

 Flanders made a stand that was mounted behind the rider footpeg.
 It was awful, ugly, and would damage the frame by pinching it.

 The best stand was the “Hall Bracket.”
 It used a Triumph leg that was mounted on a bracket made by a man named Hall.
 The bracket replaced the two spacers on the left side of the frame between the frame and engine.
 It was very solid and easy to deploy.
 I did a lot of business with Hall and could easily get the brackets.
 He had trouble getting the Triumph legs, but I had a source, so I sold many of them.

 The early center stand was mounted on quite weak frame tangs.
 These easily would get bent or broken, and we’re just not up to the job.
 When riders would deploy the stand, they would allow it to go over center and crash against to frame stops.
-In 1964, I think, BMW beefed it up a lot and it worked better.
+In 1964, BMW beefed it up a lot, and it worked better.

 The Bates ride off center stands never caught on.
 It was mounted up in front of the engine.